camunda/camunda-docs-manual/content/user-guide/dmn-engine/data-types.md

   </tr>
 </table>

-Each data type transformer produces a Typed Value which contains the value and additional type informations.
+Each data type transformer produces a typed value which contains the value and additional type informations.

 If the given type does not match one of the above types then the value is